Qiskit/qiskit-metapackage/docs/aqua/algorithms.rst

 Any of the oracles provided by Aqua can be used with the Deutsch-Jozsa algorithm, as long as the boolean function implemented by the oracle indeed satisfies the constraint of being either constant or balanced.
-Above said, a :ref:`truth-table-oracle` instance might be easier to construct to meet the constraint, but a :ref:`logic-expr-oracle` can certainly also be used.
+Above said, a :ref:`truth-table-oracle` instance might be easier to construct to meet the constraint, but a :ref:`logical-expression-oracle` can certainly also be used.

 .. topic:: Declarative Name